7 Tips for Consolidating Your Credit Card Debt

 While you are paying off your debts and consolidating, do not accumulate more credit card debt.
 Your credit cards should be put away, and you should rely on your cash for expenses.

 Once you have paid off a credit card (either by transferring or through a loan), keep that credit card account open.
-Having an open and paid off credit card account may help raise your credit score.
+Having an open and paid off credit card account may help improve your credit score.
 If your score is already damaged from excess debt, this is even more crucial.

 Bottom line, play it smart when you are consolidating credit card debt.
 You have options out there, but you must make sure you can afford it, it makes fiscal sense, and you do your research first.